Sm1321/Sm1321/README.md

 <p align="left">
 ✨ Building smart solutions with AI, ML, and MLOps<br>
 📚 Currently learning: LangChain, LangGraph, AWS, and LLMOps ☁️<br>
-🎯 2025 Goal: To do  Hands on projects with MLOPs,LLMOPS and Gen AI🚀<br>
+🎯 2025 Goal: To do hands-on projects with MLOps, LLMOps, and Gen AI 🚀<br>
 </p>

 ---